paabloduraan/seat-search/README.md

 Goals: Minimize wasted time looking for a seat and increase community spirit and connection.
 We developed a website to track study space occupancy.

 ### Include the names of all your team members.
 For each, describe in a few words how they contributed to the project!
-Isabelle Bain: Worked on overall design with Figma, page of Building Specific Stats Pablo Duran: Check-in page
+Isabelle Bain: Worked on overall design with Figma, page of Building Specific Stats <br />
+Pablo Duran: Check-in page
 Emory Haines: Page connection and general stats page Georgia Power: Management, brainstorming, general debugging and research